AI PM — Taxonomy

 3. Is it about bringing others along or changing how teams/orgs work? → AI Adoption & Change Management

-4. Is it about how AI fundamentally changes software delivery methodologies? → Software Methodology Evolution
+5. Is it about how AI fundamentally changes the software delivery methodology itself? → Software Methodology

 Horizontal Domains